Code-Institute-Submissions/MichelleCoffey-Family_recipes_JanResub/README.md

  ![Family Recipes homepage on mobile, ipad, ipad pro and desk top.](static/testing/home.png) "Family Recipes Home page."

- * I click on the register button that requests a user name and passport input.
+ * I click on the register button that requests a user name and password to be set up by the user.

  ![Family Recipes homepage on mobile, ipad, ipad pro and desk top.](static/testing/register.png) "Family Recipes register page."

- * After registering the user lands on the profile page and allows user to view recipes or add their own recipes.
+ * After registering the user lands on the profile page with two buttons at the bottom of the page.

   ![Family Recipes homepage on mobile, ipad, ipad pro and desk top.](static/testing/successfullogin.png) "Family Recipes profile page."